domapic/domapic-base/README.md

 Custom options defined for a service should be defined in CLI implementation too, to make them available from command line interface.
 Read the [CLI custom options and commands](#custom-options-and-commands) chapter for further info.

-Default options values (or saved values if the `--saveConfig` option is used) is saved to a file at `~/.domapic/<serviceName>/config/service.json`.
+Default options values (or saved values if the `--saveConfig` option is used) are saved into a file at `~/.domapic/<serviceName>/config/service.json`.
 This file can be edited manually, and the new values will be applied next time the service is started.

 [back to top](#table-of-contents)